kergru/BuzzwordMe/cheatsheets/Javascript.md

   * Partials
 * sequelize - ORM mapper (used for mysql)
-* mongoose - Object Document Mapper (ODM, used for MongoDB)
+* mongoose - Object Document Mapper (ODM, used for MongoDB) s
 ## Testing Libs & Frameworks
 * sinon
 * mocha
 * jest
 * chai

+# Angular

+## Component Communication
+pass value between components
+* @Input Decorator - expose a property from a component to other components -> binding to custom properties
+* @Output Decorator - EventEmitter

+## View Encapsulation
+css of a component affects only this component

+## Lifecycle Hooks
+* ngOnChanges - call after a bound input property changes
+* ngOnInit - called oneće the component isinitialized
+* ngDoCheck - called during every change detection run
+* ngAfterContentInit - called after content has been projected into view
+* ngAfterViewInit
+* ngAfterViewChecked
+* ngOnDestroy